 - Submit an executed copy of the facility use license agreement to the University prior to promoting the event and before being permitted on Harvard premises;

-- Provide a copy of their camper health and well being plan which describes dates and hours campers will be under operator supervision, staffing levels particularly how many are assigned to each designated activity, any equipment or training aids being brought onto campus, meal and sleeping accommodation plan (if applicable), transportation accommodation plan (to, from and around camp, as applicable), weather-dependent activity modifications, non-emergency medical treatment administration (medications, inhalers, joint braces, protective equipment, training aids, etc.), accommodations for campers with physical or mental disabilities and/or special needs, and copies of all applicable permits and licenses;
+- Provide a copy of their camper health and wellbeing plan which describes dates and hours campers will be under operator supervision, staffing levels particularly how many are assigned to each designated activity, any equipment or training aids being brought onto campus, meal and sleeping accommodation plan (if applicable), transportation accommodation plan (to, from and around camp, as applicable), weather-dependent activity modifications, non-emergency medical treatment administration (medications, inhalers, joint braces, protective equipment, training aids, etc.), accommodations for campers with physical or mental disabilities and/or special needs, copies of all applicable permits and licenses, and documentation of compliance with Harvard’s Safety and Protection of Minors on Campus policy;

 - A schedule of staff, volunteers, and/or supervisors expected to attend and oversee the camp with specific notation of each’s relevant certifications, emergency medical/first aid capabilities, and other pertinent training or qualifications;